-Applications will be evaluated by the Kaplan Dissertation Awards Committee.
+Applications will be evaluated by the Kaplan Dissertation Award Committee.
 Evaluation criteria include the relevance to advancing research in plant comparative morphology, and evidence that the award will allow the graduate student to undertake an independent research project.
 They also include the motivation for the research, the clarity of the research hypothesis, the explanation of the methods to be used, and the connection between the objectives and design of the research.
-Awards will be made through institutional offices of sponsored research and will not include overhead.
-All applicants or their advisors should verify with their institutions that this arrangement is possible before applying.
+Awards will be made through institutional offices of sponsored research.
+Overhead costs are not permitted to be deducted, and applicants or their advisors are responsible for confirming with their institutions that this arrangement is possible before applying.
 Funds should be spent within two years; any unused funds will revert to the Society at the end of three years.
 In accordance of the wishes of the Kaplan family, it is expected that some portion of the work will be published as a peer-reviewed paper in American Journal of Botany.
 As an extra benefit, the journal will cover Open Access publishing costs.

 This award is NOT limited to students in the United States.